 - Integrate well with your landing pages

-- Not become stripped due to any website coding (i.e. when the URL is entered, the parameter should still appear once the web page resolves)
+- Not be stripped due to any website coding (i.e. when the URL is entered, the parameter should still appear once the web page resolves)

 - Not cause any errors

-Doing this, at a minimum, will allow you to report on revenue and run comparisons to see how this traffic is impacting or not impacting your current Shopping campaigns.
+This approach allows you to report on revenue and run comparisons on how this traffic is (or isn’t) impacting your current Shopping campaign performance.

 For this option, auto-tagging does not need to be enabled.

 Option 3: The Surgical Cut